stormpath/stormpath-sdk-react/README.md

 10. **That's It!**

   You just added user authentication to your React app with Stormpath, you should now be able to register and login!
-See the [API Documentation][] for further information on how Stormpath can be used with your React app.
+See the [Stormpath React SDK API Documentation][] for further information on how Stormpath can be used with your React app.
 Once you have been able to successfully log in, the next section will discuss integrating with your own server.

 11. **Making Authenticated Requests**